top of page

 Message alignment isn’t about getting everyone using the same tagline.

-It's about getting your messaging anchored in a meaning that your audience can believe or needs to know, because it will fracture the second you send it.
+It's about getting your messaging anchored in a meaning that your audience can believe or needs to know, because vague language fractures the second you send it.

-If you’re “aligned” on vague words, you'll notice:
+If you’re “aligned” on blurry words, you’ll notice:

-• Buyers keep asking questions that you thought your website already answered.
+• Buyers ask questions your website should’ve already answered

-• You find yourself constantly having to explain what you do.
+• Teams are constantly having to explain what you do, over and over

-All of which slows the buying momentum and dilutes trust — inside and outside the company.
+All of this slows buying momentum and trust.

-What words do they actually use to describe that problem?
+What words do they use to describe that problem?

 Ask your team: “Would our customer describe themselves this way?”